 His current project follows Yemeni Jews as they moved abroad, asking how migration impacted Yemeni culture and identity, and how Yemeni Jews negotiated their interactions with Jewish and Muslim communities in their new homes.

-Ari received his Ph.D. from Columbia University in 2009.
+Ari earned a PhD from Columbia University in 2009.